Can You Lose Your Salvation? A Critique of Calvinism's Answer

 But what about John 15?

-"But," someone might wonder, "doesn't John 15 show that believers who don't remain in Jesus will be thrown into the fire?
+"But," you might be wondering, "doesn't John 15 show that believers who don't remain in Jesus will be thrown into the fire?
 Doesn't that mean we can lose our salvation?"

 John 15 talks about the vine and the branches, how we have to remain in Him and how dead branches are gathered and thrown into the fire.
 And many people believe that this means that a true believer can fall away, that if they fail to remain in Jesus, they get thrown into the fire (into hell).